 As the cybersecurity skills gap continues to widen, organizations face challenges in hiring and retaining skilled security professionals.
 The deluge of alerts from security tooling and the tedious nature of the Tier 1 analyst position makes burnout one of the leading contributors to the shortage of security talent.
 Security teams look to automation to help alleviate some of the repetitive tasks of incident triage to focus their limited resources on the highest impact and most critical incidents, increasing throughput and reducing the time to respond.

-Get a quick preview of how it works in this 3-minute video:
+Get a quick preview of how it works for alert triage in this 3-minute video:

 - Alert triage and time savings with a unified workflow.